ShabbyX/libpandoc/README.md

 the same pointer passed as the last argument of the `pandoc` function.
 The reader function must fill the buffer with the input to be converted by Pandoc.
 The return value is the number of characters read.
-The reader is no longer called when this value is zero
+The reader is no longer called when this value is zero.

 The writer function is in the following form: